shubham7jain/Jalpc/README.md

 ### <a name="web-analytics"></a>Web analytics

-I use [Baidu analytics](http://tongji.baidu.com/web/welcome/login), [Google analytics](https://www.google.com/analytics/) and [GrowingIO](https://www.growingio.com/) to do web analytics, you can choose either to realize it,just register a account and replace id in `_config.yml`.
+I use [Google analytics](https://www.google.com/analytics/) and [GrowingIO](https://www.growingio.com/) to do web analytics, you can choose either to realize it,just register a account and replace id in `_config.yml`.

 ### <a name="comment"></a>Comment

-I use [Changyan](http://changyan.kuaizhan.com/) and [Disqus](https://disqus.com/) to realize comment.

-#### Changyan
-To configure Changyan, get the appid and conf in <http://changyan.kuaizhan.com/>.
-Then, in `_config.yml`, edit the changyan value to enable Changyan.

-#### Disqus
-To configure Disqus,you should set disqus_shortname and get public key and then, in `_config.yml`, edit the disqus value to enable Disqus.
+I use [Disqus](https://disqus.com/) to realize comment.
+You should set disqus_shortname and get public key and then, in `_config.yml`, edit the disqus value to enable Disqus.

 ### <a name="share"></a>Share